Second-order stochastic theory for self-interacting scalar fields in de Sitter spacetime: Concluding remarks

 Regardless, the second-order stochastic effective theory has strong computational power that will be useful in a range of topics in inflationary cosmology, such as the precision calculation of the primordial curvature and isocurvature perturbations in scenarios with light scalar fields.
 The formalism outlined in this work suggests the stochastic approach has applications beyond its widely-used overdamped state and that it is a method that warrants further study.

 \acknowledgements A.C. was supported by a UK Science and Technology Facility Council studentship.
 A.R. was supported by STFC grants ST/P000762/1 and ST/T000791/1 and IPPP Associateship.
-A.C. would also like to thank Anders Tranberg and Magdalena Eriksson for useful discussions.
+A.C. would like to thank Anders Tranberg and Magdalena Eriksson for useful discussions.
+We would also like to thank Grigoris Pavliotis for his insight.